-Hydromorphone may cause slowed or stopped breathing, especially when you begin your treatment and any time your dose is increased.
+Hydromorphone may cause serious or life-threatening breathing problems, especially during the first 72 hours of your treatment and any time your dose is increased.
 Your doctor will monitor you carefully during your treatment.
-Your doctor will adjust your dose carefully, to control your pain and decrease the risk that you will experience serious breathing problems.
 Tell your doctor if you have slowed breathing or have or have ever had asthma.
 Your doctor will probably tell you not to take hydromorphone.
-Also tell your doctor if you have or have ever had lung disease such as chronic obstructive pulmonary disease (a group of diseases that affect the lungs and airways)or kyphoscoliosis (curving of the spine that may cause breathing problems).
-The risk that you will develop breathing problems may be higher if you are an older adult or are weakened or malnourished due to disease.
+Also tell your doctor if you have or have ever had lung disease such as chronic obstructive pulmonary disease (a group of diseases that affect the lungs and airways), a head injury or any condition that increases the pressure in your brain. or kyphoscoliosis (curving of the spine that may cause breathing problems).
+The risk that you will develop breathing problems may be higher if you are an older adult, or are weakened or malnourished due to disease.
 If you experience any of the following symptoms, call your doctor immediately or get emergency medical treatment: slowed breathing, long pauses between breaths, or shortness of breath.

 Drinking alcohol, taking prescription or non-prescription medications that contain alcohol, or using street drugs during your treatment with hydromorphone increases the risk that you will experience serious, life-threatening side effects.
 Talk to your doctor about the risks of drinking alcohol or using street drugs during your treatment.